Marvel's Spider-Man: Related video games

 The Marvel's Spider-Man series, among other titles developed by Insomniac Games, was referenced in Astro's Playroom (2020), a pack-in game for the PlayStation 5 released at the console's launch, which featured numerous allusions to various franchises published on or exclusive to PlayStation consoles.
 When entering the Caching Caves area, turning south-east of the Shock Walls leads to a room with an Astro Bot hanging upside-down from a web on the ceiling, referencing a pose commonly associated with the character.
 Peter Parker and Miles Morales themselves appear in Playroom's follow up Astro Bot as unlockable bots found in the game's Winter Wonder level, released in a free update on December 12, 2024.

 Marvel's Iron Man VR was released in July 2020 on the PlayStation VR, and later ported to the Meta Quest 2 and released by Oculus Studios in November 2022.
 Published by Sony Interactive Entertainment, it features a standalone narrative which references the continuity of the Marvel's Spider-Man games.
 Director Ryan Payton later stated that despite the developer's intent to tell a standalone narrative, "there are definitely opportunities to link the worlds" and he hoped that the two-game series could share some references to each other in future installments.

+An alternate skin inspired by Peter Parker's Advanced Suit 2.0 design was added in a post-launch update for the game Marvel Rivals (2024) in January 2025 to coincide with the release of Marvel's Spider-Man 2 on Windows, which was bundled with a special emote and themed nameplate.
+An alternate skin for Spider-Man also inspired by Parker's Advanced Suit 2.0, is available exclusively as an add-on for the Digital Deluxe Edition of Marvel Tokon: Fighting Souls (2026) on PlayStation 5 and Windows.
+The alternate "Battle Reborn" skin for Wolverine, inspired by Logan's primary suit in Marvel's Wolverine, will be added to Fighting Souls in a post-launch update on September 1, 2026.